analysiscenter/batchflow/docs/intro/parallel.rst

 However, it works only with functions, but not with methods.
 It is not a big issue as you can write a method which calls a function.
 It is not convenient, though.
 And code becomes not so easy to follow.

 That is why you'll love `@mjit` decorator.
-It looks absolutely like `@jit <https://numba.pydata.org/numba-doc/latest/user/jit.html/>`_, but with methods.
+It looks absolutely like `@jit <https://numba.pydata.org/numba-doc/latest/user/jit.html/>`_, but it works with methods.

 .. code-block:: python